gvhconnect/go4wd-init_2/content/_index.md

       - title: Business Development
         icon: ti-bar-chart
         content: >-
-          The key to long term success is continuous differentiation and engagement with the market.
+          The key to long term success is building differentiation in and engagement with the market.
       - title: Interface Design
         icon: ti-layers